Los Angeles Film Critics Association at the Egyptian

 DETAILS

-The Egyptian Theatre is proud to continue its monthly screening series with the Los Angeles Film Critics Association in 2025.
+The Egyptian Theatre continues its monthly screening series with the Los Angeles Film Critics Association in 2026.

-This year, LAFCA celebrates its 50th anniversary.
-To honor this milestone, each film selected for this series in 2025 represents a unique choice made by the organization at its annual vote.
+LAFCA, which recently celebrated its 50th anniversary, presents a series of screenings that showcase the unique choices made by the organization at its annual vote.
 LAFCA has often chosen to highlight excellent titles that stand apart from the preordained front-runners of awards season.